 “guest post” “keyword”

 We have a list of the best Google Search queries that you can download directly from here.

 Once you get a big list of websites that are related to your website and you can guest post, the next part is to filter the websites.
 What I like to do, is to have a VA to go through the list and filter out any irrelevant websites such as competitors, government websites, huge organizations, weak websites and so on.
 You will be able to know what you need to filter 1 or 2 weeks after you start experimenting with outreaching.
 I aim to have a list of at least 200 websites that are matching my requirements.
 The part that is very important here is that all sites need to be real and established.
 We don’t want to spend time guest posting on PBNs or very new websites without any traffic.
 I am using AHREFS to get an estimation of the organic traffic that a website has.
 Of course, you can use any tool that you would like to such as Alexa or similar web.

 Outreaching to the Guest Post prospects

 Once I have my list ready, I start outreaching to people using a tool such as SEMrush which is awesome for this.
 I have a link below for a free trial that you can experiment with.
-THE MOST IMPORTANT THING of outreaching is that you make it look professional.
+THE MOST IMPORTANT THING about outreaching is that you make it look professional.
 I will share with you my secret to success when it comes to increasing conversion rates for outreaching.
 What I am doing is that I am setting up a g-suite account of an agency email.
-Like for example [email protected] Even that I outreach for my personal affiliate websites, I make the outreach looks like is coming from a big agency with a lot of clients.
+Like for example [email protected] Even that I outreach for my personal affiliate websites, I make the outreach looks like it is coming from a big agency with a lot of clients.
 Don’t worry if you did not understand this part.
 I have an outreach template on the description which you can of course use!

 Consistency is the key to success